annoni-farah/BCItp/docs/index.rst

-.. bcitp documentation master file, created by sphinx-quickstart on Wed Dec 21 13:26:19 2016.
+..
+BCItp documentation master file, created by sphinx-quickstart on Sun Apr 30 11:09:01 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to bcitp's documentation!
+Welcome to BCItp's documentation!
 =================================

+A brain computer interface training platform.

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

+   all-about-me